 These metrics are combined to establish a final score for each college or university.
 Final scores are then ranked overall and can be sorted by sport and NCAA or NAIA division to determine a school’s NCSA Power Ranking.

 NCSA Power Ranking ties are broken by valuing institutions with the most NCSA Favorites highest, followed by the U.S. News & World Report ranking, then the highest graduation rate ranking and finally schools with the lowest average cost after aid.

 NCSA Favorites are based on the behavior of student-athletes on the NCSA platform.
 When a student-athlete is interested in a college or university, they Favorite the institution’s athletic program as one they’d most like to join.
 This raw data is collected and used to quantify a school’s desirability according to today’s student-athletes.
 Favorites for individual athletic programs are used when creating sport-specific lists, while an institution’s total Favorites for all athletic programs are used when ranking schools overall.

 U.S. News & World Report Best Colleges is one of the most widely recognized and authoritative rankings of colleges and universities.
 Institutions are measured on a variety of factors including graduation and retention rates, graduation rate performance, faculty resources, financial resources, student excellence, standardized tests, high school class standing and alumni giving.
-New this year, U.S. News factored in a school’s success at promoting social mobility by graduating students who received federal Pell Grants.
+The 2022 Best Colleges list assesses 1,466 U.S. bachelor’s degree-granting institutions on 17 measures of academic quality.

 Institutions are then ranked based on weighted adjustments and assigned a general academic ranking.